BinTechLLC/Pointless_Button_V2/README.txt

 5                        How To Guides I Need To Create
 # ----------------------------------------------------------------------------------------------------------

-      - Create Firebase Realtime Database and Link to ESP32 (Other board instructions will vary and I will only be covering the hardware I use.
+      - *Create Firebase Realtime Database and Link to ESP32 (Other board instructions will vary and I will only be covering the hardware I use.
+      - *Add Firebase Initial Setup Guide
+      - *Add Firebase Default Node Guide